MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/plan-implement-tenant-key.md

 ## Choose your tenant key topology: Managed by Microsoft (the default) or managed by you (BYOK)

 Decide which tenant key topology is best for your organization.
-By default, Azure Information Protection generates your tenant key and manages most aspects of the tenant key life cycle.
+By default, Azure Information Protection generates a tenant key for you and manages most aspects of the tenant key life cycle.
 This is the simplest option with the lowest administrative overheads.
 In most cases, you do not even need to know that you have a tenant key.
 You just sign up for Azure Information Protection and the rest of the key management process is handled by Microsoft.

 Alternatively, you might want complete control over your tenant key, which is possible when you use [Azure Key Vault](https://azure.microsoft.com/services/key-vault/).
-You create the key, either directly in Key Vault or create it on-premises and transfer it to Key Vault.
-Then you configure Azure Information Protection to use that key.
+You create the key, either directly in Key Vault, or create it on-premises and either transfer or import it to Key Vault.
+You then configure Azure Information Protection to use that key.

 To create your own key, you have the following options:

-- A key that you create on-premises and import to Key Vault:
+- A key that you create on-premises and transfer or import to Key Vault:

-    - An HSM-based key that you create on-premises and import to Key Vault as an HSM-based key
+    - An HSM-protected key that you create on-premises and transfer to Key Vault as an HSM-protected key.

-    - A software-based key that you create on-premises and import to Key Vault as an HSM-based key
+    - A software-protected key that you create on-premises and convert and then transfer to Key Vault as an HSM-protected key.
+This option is supported only when you [migrate from Active Directory Rights Management Services (AD RMS)](migrate-from-ad-rms-to-azure-rms.md).

-    - A software-based key that you create on-premises and import to Key Vault as a software-based key
+    - A software-protected key that you create on-premises and import to Key Vault as a software-protected key.
+This option requires a .PFX certificate file.

 - A key that you create in Key Vault:

-    - An HSM-based key that you create in Key Vault
+    - An HSM-protected key that you create in Key Vault.

-    - A software-based key that you create in Key Vault
+    - A software-protected key that you create in Key Vault.

-Of these options, the most typical "bring your own key" scenario is an HSM-based key that you create on-premises and import to Key Vault as an HSM-based key.
+Of these options, the most typical "bring your own key" scenario is an HSM-protected key that you create on-premises and import to Key Vault as an HSM-protected key.
 Although this option has the greatest administrative overheads, it might be required for your organization to comply with specific regulations.
-The HSMs that are used by Azzure Key Vault are FIPS 140-2 Level 2 validated.
+The HSMs that are used by Azure Key Vault are FIPS 140-2 Level 2 validated.

 With this option, the following happens:

 1. You generate your tenant key on your premises, in line with your IT policies and security policies.
 You keep the master key on-premises and you are responsible for backing it up.

-2. You securely transfer a copy of this key from a hardware security module (HSM) in your possession to HSMs that are owned and managed by Microsoft, using Azure Key Vault.
+2. You securely transfer a copy of this key from an HSM in your possession to HSMs that are owned and managed by Microsoft and Azure Key Vault.
 Throughout this process, your key never leaves the hardware protection boundary.

 3. When you transfer your key to Microsoft, it stays protected by Azure Key Vault.

 > [!NOTE]
 > As an additional protection measure, Azure Key Vault uses separate security domains for its data centers in regions such as North America, EMEA (Europe, Middle East and Africa), and Asia.
 Azure Key Vault also uses different instances of Azure, such as Microsoft Azure Germany, and Azure Government.
 When you manage your own tenant key, it is tied to the security domain of the region or instance in which your Azure Information Protection tenant is registered.
 For example, a tenant key from a European customer cannot be used in data centers in North America or Asia.